About The Space

 What is The Mungo Center?

-The Mungo Center is named for Steven and Stewart Mungo, principals in The Mungo Companies, named one of America’s Best Builders by Builder Magazine for 2012.
+The Mungo Center is named for two distinguished Wofford alumni: Steven and Stewart Mungo, principals in The Mungo Companies, named one of America’s Best Builders by Builder Magazine for 2012.
 The brothers are longtime supporters of the college through The Mungo Family Endowed Scholarship Fund, The Mungo Endowed Professorship, and The M. Stewart and Steven W. Mungo Endowed Scholarship Fund.
-Stewart Mungo is a 1975 graduate of the college and a member of Wofford’s Board of Trustees.
+Stewart Mungo is a 1974 graduate of the college and a former member of Wofford’s Board of Trustees.
 Steven Mungo is a 1981 Wofford graduate and a member of the President’s Advisory Board.